WalkingNL/Translation/reinforce.md

 steer clear of (someone or sth)

     The 8:00 train is always late, so steer clear of it if you want to be on time

+###### S01E02
+not ... any more than / not ... any more ... than

+    (1) I don't like making noises any more than you like hearing them (2) I don't want to give them any more ammounition than they already have as far as ... is concerned

+    that's because as far as my parents is concerned.
+Ross can do no wrong

 ###### 02 episode 01
 you are `way` too good to be with a guy like that the word `way` as adverb of emphasis to mean "to a great degree", for example